magneticio/vamp.io/content/documentation/reference/deployments.md

 ## Canary Releases & A/B Testing

-A common scenario is to introduce a new version of the service to an existing cluster - **merge**.
-After testing/migration is done, the old or new version can be removed from the cluster - **removal**.
+A common scenario is to introduce a new version of the service to an existing cluster, this is what we call a **merge**.
+After testing/migration is done, the old or new version can be removed from the cluster, simply called a **removal**.
 Let's look at each in turn.

 ### Merge